zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/Readme.txt

 	acnA	acnA_477	0.178251121076)
 This file can be found as an output of the library design subpackage.

+5. Operon file.
+CRISPRi works at the transcription level, due to the unique structure of polycistronic operons in prokaryotic genomes, it is hard to figure our the true phenotype-associated genes when multiple genes in one polycistronic operon responses.
+To cope with this problem, we designed in this subpackage to reorganize the gene level statistics at the operon level as an option.
+If you are not interested in this step, please ignore this file and no need to prepare it.
-5. Operon list file.This file is used to statistic the sgRNA on the level of Operon.If you do not want to do it ,you do not prepare this file.
-The file with title is made consist of three columns, and they are Operon numbering, Operon name and the genes that are contained by Operon.
-The file formate is that each line uses a tab as a delimiter, and the genes are separated by commas in each line.
+The file has header line and is consisted of three columns: operon id, operon name and the genes in the operon.
+Tab is used as delimiter, and the genes are separated by commas in each line.
+We recommand to organize genes in one polycistronic operon according to the order from upstream to downstream.
+Gene names should be consistent with those in sgRNA-library file and sgRNA-position file.
 (For example:
 		koid	name	op
 		KO04087	TU-1463	dapE,ypfN